continuouspipe/dockerfiles/php-nginx/README.md

 You can replace the existing files in a project, but keep in mind that replacing them means you wont get any updates from newer image versions, so it's better to try and work out a generic solution to Pull Request to the dockerfile repository.

+### SSL Certificates/key

+By default the image will generate a self-signed certificate if the SSL certificate chain ($WEB_SSL_FULLCHAIN) and private key ($WEB_SSL_PRIVKEY) don't already exist.

+It will use a common name of $WEB_HOST.

+For a valid SSL certificate, it's recommended if you can use Kubernetes secrets or Hashicorp Vault to populate a secret volume to point the environment variables at.

 ### Basic authentication